Telsey Advisory Group Reiterates TJX Companies (TJX) Outperform Recommendation

 VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 33,524K shares representing 2.91% ownership of the company.
 In it's prior filing, the firm reported owning 33,188K shares, representing an increase of 1.00%.
 The firm increased its portfolio allocation in TJX by 19.53% over the last quarter.

-Jpmorgan Chase holds 29,646K shares representing 2.57% ownership of the company.
-In it's prior filing, the firm reported owning 25,034K shares, representing an increase of 15.56%.
-The firm increased its portfolio allocation in TJX by 39.30% over the last quarter.
+Jpmorgan Chase holds 28,981K shares representing 2.52% ownership of the company.
+In it's prior filing, the firm reported owning 29,646K shares, representing a decrease of 2.29%.
+The firm decreased its portfolio allocation in TJX by 88.96% over the last quarter.

+Ofi Invest Asset Management holds 28,655K shares representing 2.49% ownership of the company.

 VFINX - Vanguard 500 Index Fund Investor Shares holds 26,841K shares representing 2.33% ownership of the company.
 In it's prior filing, the firm reported owning 26,557K shares, representing an increase of 1.06%.
 The firm increased its portfolio allocation in TJX by 19.31% over the last quarter.